IJG-DR/Amazon_Vine_Analysis/README.md

 Amazon provides approximately 50 review datasets organized by product families.
 Each one contains reviews of a specific product, from clothing apparel to wireless products.

-The project selects one of these review datasets and transforms the data in order to establish if the vine reviews show any bias versus the non-paid reviews.
+The project selects one of these review datasets and transforms the data to establish if the Vine reviews show any bias versus the non-paid reviews.

 ### Methodology